MrDanielHarka/note-app/docs/project/documentation.md

 **Usage**

 The user must log in first or register if they are not already registered.
 The password is encrypted in the database during registration.
 Password encryption works “back and forth” between the web application and the desktop.
-After logging in your can check your notes, the publical notes and the shared notes which you get from other people.
-All these three categories of notes will apper in three different tables.
+After logging in you can check your notes, the public notes and the shared notes which are shared with you by the other users.
+All these three categories of notes will appear in three different tables.

-Your own notes table have a four buttons column the first button is tell yout is it publical or not.
-If it is not a publical note the button text is private if it is publical the button text is publical, if the button text is publical and you press it you can make it private, if it is private and you press it you can make it publical.
+Your own notes table have four buttons column.
+The first button indicates whether the specific note is public.
+If it is not a public note the button text is private if it is public the button text is public.
+If the button text is public and you press it, you can make it private, if it is private and you press it you can make it public.

-The second button is the share button, the share button text private if it is not a shared note, if the button text is shared the note is shared with atleast one person.If the button text is private and you press it you can share it if you know his email address , if the button text is shared you still can share with some else buti f you want you also can make it private.
-It is also possible to unshare a note with someone.
+The second button is the share button.
+Te share button text says private if it is not a shared note.
+If the button text is shared the note is shared with at least one person.
+If the button text is private and you press it you can share it with someone, if you know their registered email address.
+If the button text is shared you can still share it with someone else, but if you want, you can also make it private.
+It is also possible to unshare a note.

-The third button is the save as button with this button you can save your note in your pc or laptop.
+The third button is the save as button.
+With this button you can export your note to your computer.

-The fourth button is the delete button with this button you can delete your note.
+The fourth button is the delete button.
+With this button you can delete your note.

 [Top ↑](#top)